TeamCodeStream/codestream-server/api_server/docs/integrations/slack.md

 			- `https://<codestream-api-host>/no-auth/provider-action/slack`
 	*	Select the **Event Subscriptions** section and do the following then save them.
 		*	Enable events (on)
-		*	Set the Request URL to `https://csaction.codestream.us/no-auth/provider-action/slack-events/pd` (note the server needs to be running to respond to this request when you configure it)
+		*	Set the Request URL to `https://<codestream-api-host>/no-auth/provider-action/slack-events` (note the server needs to be running to respond to this request when you configure it)
 		*	In the **Subscribe to Bot Events** section, add these bot user events:
 			- message.channels
 			- message.groups
+			- message.mpim

 ## Add and/or Distribute Slack App